AuthFace: Towards Authentic Blind Face Restoration with Face-oriented Generative Diffusion Prior: Experiments

 \subsection{Experimental Settings}

-\textbf{Implementation Details:} Our base model is initialized from StableDiffusion-XL (SDXL)~\cite{podell2023sdxl}, and we fine-tune the entire U-Net from this base model.
-We employ AdamW~\cite{loshchilov2017decoupled} optimizer with the learning rate of $5e-7$ during the fintuing process, where the batch size and the training iteration are set to 96 and 50k, respectively.
+\textbf{Implementation Details:} Our base model is initialized from SDXL, and we fine-tune the entire U-Net from this base model.
+We employ AdamW~\citep{loshchilov2017decoupled} optimizer with the learning rate of $5e-7$ during the finetuning process, where the batch size and the training iteration are set to 96 and 20k, respectively.
 We apply the same optimizer with the learning rate of $2e-5$ with the batch size 48 for training ControlNet.
-All experiments are conducted on four NVIDIA L40s GPUs in the resolution of 1024 $\times$ 1024 for fintuning model and 512 $\times$ 512 for training ControlNet.
+All experiments are conducted on four NVIDIA A100 GPUs in the resolution of 1024 $\times$ 1024 for finetuning model and 512 $\times$ 512 for training ControlNet.

 \textbf{Training and Test Dataset:} The training dataset for the fine-tuning process of our face-oriented model comprises \textbf{1.5K} high-quality face images, each enriched with detailed photographic annotations.
-For training our AuthFace network, we resize the FFHQ dataset~\cite{karras2019style} from a resolution of 1024×1024 to 512×512.
-To form training pairs, we follow the settings, including degradation types and degrees, as outlined in previous methods~\cite{wang2021gfpgan, chen2024towards}.
-Following~\cite{zhou2022codeformer, zhao2023towards, yang2024pgdiff}, we evaluate our method on a synthetic dataset, CelebA-Test~\cite{liu2015deep}, and three real-world datasets: LFW-Test~\cite{wang2021gfpgan}, WebPhoto-Test~\cite{wang2021gfpgan}, and WIDER-Test~\cite{zhou2022codeformer}.
+For training our AuthFace network, we resize the FFHQ dataset~\citep{karras2019style} from a resolution of 1024×1024 to 512×512.
+To form training pairs, we follow the settings, including degradation types and degrees, as outlined in previous methods~\citep{wang2021gfpgan, chen2024towards}.
+Following~\citep{zhou2022codeformer, zhao2023towards, yang2024pgdiff}, we evaluate our method on a synthetic dataset, CelebA-Test~\citep{liu2015deep}, and three real-world datasets: LFW-Test~\citep{wang2021gfpgan}, WebPhoto-Test~\citep{wang2021gfpgan}, and WIDER-Test~\citep{zhou2022codeformer}.